charliedogmel/business_course_project/bf_project_proposal.md

 ### What is the framing question of your analysis, or the purpose of the model/system you plan to build?

 Which are the greatest areas of impact for community solar installations and improving building's energy efficiency?
-Develop a model to predict which census tracts to focus on to better utilize volunteer canvasing hours and financial resources.
-It will also use the area's heating fuel and number of heating days to determine which houses will also benefit from energy efficiency upgrades like electric heat pumps.
+Develop a model to predict which census tracts to focus on to better utilize volunteer outreach hours and financial resources of the non-profit GRID Alternatives.
+It will also use the census tract's dominant heating fuel and number of heating days to determine which areas use natural gas that would benefit from energy efficiency upgrades like electric heat pumps.

 The purpose of the model is:

 Predict or Identify: Given existing solar installation locations, which locations will be more likely to adopt solar?
 (From DeepSolar ML analysis, a relationship has already been established between proximity of existing solar panels and desire to install solar.)